 “I saw you.”Jesus Christ has won the victory!
 The Cross demonstrates His great love for us.
 His resurrection reveals His power over death and the grave.
 He did it all so that we could become children of God, holy and beloved in His sight.… Click To Tweet

-Enjoy this 90-second clip from Hagar Week Six, “God sees me!”, recorded live just a few weeks ago.
-(Click here to watch clip on YouTube)
+Enjoy this 90-second clip from Hagar Week Six, “God sees me!”, recorded live. (or Click here to watch on YouTube)